beakerandjake/advent-of-code-runner/README.md

 - Tracks submitted answers and prevents duplicate submissions.
 - Stores and outputs statistics to the CLI or your README file.
 - Rate limits submissions to prevent timeout penalties.
 - Tracks your progress and knows which puzzle to run.
+- Uses modern ECMAScript modules (ESM)

 ## Installation
 In an empty directory or a freshly created github repository run the following command